 Not long ago I revivedAsk Her, shook it off and uploaded it for streaming, and miraculously it has now been released in Japan for the first time where it is being greeted with a delightful reception.
 It’s wonderful to discover a new audience for the music that was only heard by a few at the time.
 I am encouraged and I have more treasures to share.

 Now I am reviving two other recordings for release.
 The first is a rare recording of a concert Michel and I performed with Barre soon after releasing Lone Jack Pine the cd and thus titled Lone Jack Pine Live.
-It includes the only performance of my poem Thoughts of Being Female from Picnic Table Two with Barre and new versions of three other poems from the album, Borobudur, The Visit and Lone Jack Pine.
-It is a 20 minute set improvised around these melodic poems and despite the full house the audience is so quiet you could hear a pin drop.
+It includes the only performance of my composition Thoughts of Being Female from Picnic Table Two with Barre and new versions of three songs from the album, Borobudur, The Visit and Lone Jack Pine.
+It is a 20 minute set and despite the full house the audience is so quiet you could hear a pin drop.

 Barre and his wife Mary have been important influences in my quest to live life by intuition.
 Mary began the first dreamsharing groups I ever joined, working with me, my mother Agatha and Mary’s good friend Erika nearly daily for several years.
 We shared our dreams and tried creative exercises to sharpen our dreaming skills.
 We developed our intuition together this way, as well as our writing skills, and used what we learned to navigate our families in helpful creative directions.
 I’m mentioning it here as so often the women in creative circles are overlooked and yet their contributions are so invaluable.